Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Introduction

 \section{Introduction}

-Automated vulnerability detection is a popular area of software engineering research \cite{chakraborty2021deep,ding2024vulnerability,gao2023far}.
-A recent survey reported that 88\% of studies in machine learning for vulnerability detection (ML4VD) approach the problem as function-level classification: given a function's source code, the task is to determine whether it contains a vulnerability \cite{risse2025top, liu2024vuldetectbench, croft2023data}.
-However, prior work has identified significant data quality issues in widely used vulnerability datasets, including high rates of label inaccuracy (20-71\%) and extensive data duplication \cite{risse2025top, liu2024vuldetectbench, croft2023data,ding2024vulnerability, chen2023diversevul,ding2024vulnerability}.
-In addition, as shown in \Cref{sec:empirical_study}, available datasets are highly fragmented, imbalanced, and often contain outdated or incorrect CWE labels.
-Moreover, many so-called \emph{vulnerable functions} are not self-contained; their vulnerability can only be understood by analyzing the external context, which is absent in function-level analysis \cite{risse2025top}.
+Automated vulnerability detection is a popular area of software engineering research \cite{chakraborty2021deep,ding2024vulnerability,gao2023far,zhou2024large,zhang2025benchmarking,zhou2025large,lo2023trustworthy}.
+A survey reported that 88\% of studies in machine learning for vulnerability detection (ML4VD) approach the problem as function-level classification: given a function's source code, the task is to determine whether it contains a vulnerability \cite{risse2025top, liu2024vuldetectbench, croft2023data}.
+However, prior work has identified significant data quality issues in widely used vulnerability datasets, including high rates of label inaccuracy (20\%-71\%) and extensive data duplication \cite{risse2025top, liu2024vuldetectbench, croft2023data,ding2024vulnerability,chen2023diversevul,li2024cleanvul,weyssow2025r2vul}.
+In addition, as shown in \Cref{sec:empirical_study}, available datasets are imbalanced and often contain incorrect or outdated CWE labels.

-Such dataset issues artificially inflate model performance when evaluations rely on self-testing, i.e., assessments using subsets of the same datasets used in training.
-Inflated accuracy arises from models capturing dataset-specific biases rather than learning genuine vulnerability patterns \cite{risse2025top}, causing a significant gap between reported accuracy and real-world effectiveness.
-This generalization gap undermines reliable model comparisons and assessments of dataset quality.
+Such dataset issues inflate model performance when evaluations rely on In-Distribution (ID) settings, which assess test splits drawn from the same dataset used in training.
+Inflated performance arises from models capturing dataset-specific biases rather than learning genuine vulnerability patterns \cite{risse2025top}, causing a gap between ID performance and real-world effectiveness, which requires Out-of-Distribution (OOD) evaluation on independent, unseen data.
+We define this difference between ID and OOD performance as the generalization gap.
+This gap undermines reliable model comparisons and assessments of dataset quality.
 We notice three challenges:

-\myparagraph{Challenge I: Unreliable Evaluation Due to Overfitting} Currently, researchers rely primarily on self-testing evaluations, which use test samples drawn from the same datasets used for training.
-As these datasets often contain duplicated samples and labeling issues, models may achieve high self-testing accuracies by memorizing dataset-specific artifacts rather than learning generalizable vulnerability patterns.
-Consequently, the actual capability of models to detect vulnerabilities in realistic scenarios remains uncertain \cite{risse2025top}.
+\myparagraph{Challenge I: Unreliable Evaluation Due to Overfitting} Currently, researchers rely primarily on ID evaluations that use test samples drawn from the same datasets used for training.
+As these datasets often contain duplication and labeling issues, models may achieve high ID performance by memorizing dataset-specific artifacts rather than learning generalizable patterns.
+Consequently, the actual capability of models remains uncertain \cite{risse2025top}.